 Appropriate clothing and footwear must be worn.
+Bare feet permitted.
+Gymnastic slippers or running shoes are permitted.

 - When long hair poses a safety risk it must be secured.
 Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.